2k23cs2313956-lab/Hospitality-Personalization/README.md

-# 🏨 AI-Powered Guest Experience Personalization System
+# 🏨 AI-Powered Hospitality Personalization System

 This project aims to revolutionize the hospitality industry by using **Large Language Models (LLMs)** to analyze guest feedback, monitor sentiment trends, and personalize recommendations.
 The system dynamically enhances guest satisfaction by providing real-time alerts to service teams.